Salmon fishing in the Yemen

 Couldn’t Beaufoy see that he sounds exactly like Peter Maxwell when looking at the farmed salmons and not recognizing between fake and the real thing?
 That what he actually said was “Who cares that the author won awards for this book, I know better, I won’t follow the story of the book, and write my own trash instead!”

 So much for the obvious problems with the movie.
 However, there is more.
 The thing missed in the same manner by Roger Ebert, director Lasse Hallstrom, and especially Mr. Beaufoy, is that the book is not a comedy at all.
 Mr. Ebert for example was bitterly disappointed that Kristin Scott Thomas’ person was the only comical figure in the movie, and he seemed to me really preferring the movie be kind of remake of “Four Weddings and a Funeral”.
-Yes, it is a satire, but I don’t think it was meant to be any more funny than “Graduate” (the book) for example (or Jonathan Swift’s “Gulliver's Travels”).
+Yes, it is a satire, but I don’t think it was meant to be any more funny than satires like “Graduate” (the book) for example (or Jonathan Swift’s “Gulliver's Travels”).
 Fuel for the book seems to me more passionate dislike for the likes of Alastair Campbell, rather than effort to make readers laugh.
 Also, Peter Maxwell in the book is a way less funny than Ms. Thomas in the movie, he is more disgusting than anything else.